rdsea/ROHE/examples/applications/cctvs/kube_deployment/readme.md

 ### Running Observation Registration Service
 > Open the first terminal console
-- Enable the environemnt with anaconda3
+- Enable the environment with anaconda3

 - Navigate to services/observation/
 - To start the Rohe Observation Service, run: